SSH-ToT-FAIR-by-design/OS-RDM-SSH/resources/3. Sharing and Dissemination/Introduction.md

 The learning outcomes from Module 3 on 'Sharing and dissemination: archiving and preservation' are as follows:

 - Design an Open Science publishing strategy for the dissemination of research results
-- Identify the principles that link data and publications
+- Identify the various practices of linking data and publication
 - Choose appropriate tools to assess the FAIRness of data and other research outputs